 From casseroles to small dutch ovens, there are a lot of options for toaster oven baking dishes.

 We’re big fans of this 7 x 5-inch baking dish for rectangular-shaped meals like enchiladas.
 For bowl-style meals, we’ll use either a 6 x 2-inch round cake pan, a mini pie pan (ours is a little small so it doesn’t always work) or a 6.5-inch cast iron skillet.

 If I’m trying to cook two meals at once I’ll usually stick them both in an 11 x 7-inch baking dish.

-To be on the safe side, avoid glass baking dishes unless you can confirm your dish is toaster oven-safe.
-Most major manufacturers (like Pyrex) warn not to use them in a toaster oven and to avoid large temperature changes (you know, like tossing a frozen meal into a hot oven).
+We avoid glass baking dishes since most major manufacturers warn not to use them in a toaster oven and to avoid large temperature changes (you know, like tossing a frozen meal into a hot oven).

 What about meals that require covering during cooking?